Why did my dental filling keep dropping out?

 1. High loading on a particular tooth

-- biting on hard stuff such as ice, nuts and etc
+- biting on hard stuff such as ice, nuts, etc

 2. Insufficient tooth structure to stick and retain a dental filling

-3. The filling is too large and there is insufficient tooth structure to support it
+3. The filling is too large, and there is inadequate tooth structure to support it

-4. The choice of dental filling materials determined the durability, strength and compatibility with the tooth
+4. The choice of dental filling materials determines the durability, strength and compatibility with the tooth

 5. There might be recurring decays underneath the dental filling